Mike Haridopolos

-Michael John Haridopolos (born March 15, 1970) is an American politician, consultant, and former educator serving as the U.S. representative from Florida's 8th congressional district since 2025.
-A member of the Republican Party, he served in the Florida Senate from 2003 to 2012 and was Senate president from 2010 to 2012.
-He previously served in the Florida House of Representatives from 2000 to 2003.
+Michael John Haridopolos (born March 15, 1970) is an American politician, lobbyist and former educator serving as the U.S. representative from Florida's 8th congressional district since 2025.
+He is a member of the Republican Party.

 In 2024, Haridopolos was elected to the U.S. House of Representatives from Florida's 8th congressional district, an open seat following incumbent Bill Posey's decision not to seek reelection.
+He previously served in the Florida House of Representatives from 2000 to 2003, and the Florida Senate from 2003 to 2012 and was Senate president from 2010 to 2012.

 Early life and education

 Haridopolos was born in Huntington, New York, to Ernest "Ernie" Adam Haridopolos (born 1931) and Georgia Haridopolos.
 His father was a Greek immigrant who served as an FBI agent and was a graduate of Adelphi College.
 He received his Bachelor of Arts degree from Stetson University in history and his Master of Arts degree in history from the University of Arkansas.